wendellabino07/portfolio/README.md

 # Portfolio

-This portfolio contains all of the projects that I have done academically during my stay in De La Salle University.
+This portfolio contains projects that I have done academically during my stay in De La Salle University, and some in my own time.
 In this portfolio, this summarizes my skills mostly in computer related courses.

 - DLSU email: renz_abino@dlsu.edu.ph
 - Main email: renzwendellabino@gmail.com